 - Reducing our students’ debt, so that after graduation, they are free to pursue their highest aspirations

 - Funding loan forgiveness in select fields that support the community

 Yale’s financial aid program embodies our highest ideals of equality and opportunity, and its impact is pronounced.
-A record 20 percent of students in the Yale College class of 2022 are recipients of federal Pell Grants for low-income students, and 18 percent are first-generation college students.
+Twenty percent of students in the Yale College Class of 2023 are recipients of federal Pell Grants for low-income students, and 17 percent are first-generation college students.
 Gifts in support of financial aid make possible the scholarships and fellowships that bring these and other exceptional students to Yale.
 Make your gift now, or keep reading to learn more.

-Scholarships are vital in Yale College, where students are admitted regardless of means and 51 percent receive financial aid.
-Watch Priya Singh SY ‘19 describe her Yale experience, made possible by financial aid.
+Scholarships are vital in Yale College, where students are admitted regardless of means and 53.3 percent receive financial aid.
+Watch Samantha Wood SY ‘20 describe her Yale experience, made possible by financial aid.

 Scholarships also play a critical part in Yale’s professional schools, where many students rely on a combination of financial aid and student loans to pay for their education.